Skip to content

 • Munki - A tool to manage software installation and updates for macOS (Free)

-• Gorilla - Similar to Munki, for WIndows (Free)
+• Gorilla - Similar to Munki, for Windows (Free)

 • Elevate24 - Tool to require temporary admin access for MacOS (Free/Paid)